 How to Activate your Laurier Email:

 If you need help, contact the ICT Student Service Desk at firstname.lastname@example.org or call 519.884.1970 x4357.

-You are encouraged to prepare a budget to ensure that, taking all known resources into account, you are able to meet your costs while pursuing your graduate degree.
+Taking all known resources into account, you are also encouraged to prepare a budget to ensure that you are able to meet your costs while pursuing your graduate degree.
 If you were offered financial support at the time of admission, be aware that scholarships and awards are applied against your student tuition account and you are responsible for any balance remaining (credit balances are refunded at the end of the first month of each semester upon completion of the Refund Request Form).

 Employment earnings are paid on a biweekly basis, typically commencing at least one month into the semester.
 It is imperative that you have access to sufficient resources to cover at least the first month of your expenses.

 Student budget worksheets have been created to help international students and domestic students with their budgeting.
 Note: These charts may not be accessible to everyone.
 If you require an accommodation, contact Cherie Mongeon at email@example.com.

 If you were offered financial support with your offer of admission, you must accept the funding on LORIS (select the "Student Awards and Financial Aid" tab).
 You may decline any or all funding offered if you wish.